 - Other actions.
 The Board (or a committee designated by the Board) may review and approve other transactions not included in the business plan or budget, as set forth in guidelines adopted by the Board of Directors.

 The Board believes that it is, in general, the responsibility of management to speak for the Company in communications with outside parties, e.g., investors, the press, and industry associations.
-Directors should only engage in such communications at the request of management.
+Directors should only engage in such communications at the request of, or in coordination with, management.

-The Nominating and Governance Committee shall recommend for approval by the independent Directors a policy regarding communications between stockholders and the Board.
-The Board has adopted a Policy Statement Regarding Stockholder Communications with the Board of Directors, which sets forth the processes whereby stockholders may communicate with directors.
+The Nominating and Governance Committee shall review periodically and recommend for approval by the independent directors any changes to the Policy Statement Regarding Stockholder Communications with the Board of Directors, which sets forth the processes whereby stockholders may communicate with directors.

 Directors are encouraged and expected to attend the Corporation’s annual stockholders meeting.